-Chairman of the Board
+Chair of the Board of Directors

 Cengiz Solakoğlu graduated from the Istanbul Academy of Economics and Business Studies (now Marmara University) in 1964 and started his professional career in sales at Beko Ticaret A.Ş. in 1967.
 In 1977, he was appointed General Manager at the same company.
 In 1983, Solakoğlu was appointed General Manager of the Atılım Company under the Koç Group.
 During his eight-year tenure, he pioneered efforts to restructure and strengthen Arçelik's "Authorized Dealer System."
 Solakoğlu took office as Vice Chairman of Koç Holding Consumer Goods Group in 1991, and then as Chairman of the same group in 1994.
-Also serving as a member of the Executive Committee of Koc Group between 1996 and 1998, he was appointed Chairman of Koc Holding

-Consumer Durables Group in 2002.
+Also serving as a member of the Executive Committee of Koç Group between 1996 and 1998, he was appointed Chairman of Koç Holding Consumer Durables Group in 2002.
 After 38 years of continuous service, Solakoğlu retired from the Group in 2004, due to the Group policy of mandatory retirement at the age of 60.
-Cengiz Solakoğlu has been the chairperson of the Board of Directors at ŞOK Marketler since 2011.
-Moreover, Solakoğlu has been an Independent Member of the Board of Directors at Bizim Toptan Satış Mağazaları A.Ş., one of Yıldız Holding's companies operating in the wholesale industry, since 2011.
-He has been serving as the chairperson of the board at Bizim Toptan Satış Mağazaları since 2014.
-He is among the founders of the Educational Volunteers Foundation of Turkey (TEGV) and the 1907 Fenerbahçe Association.
+Cengiz Solakoğlu is Member of the Board of Directors and chairs the Board of Sok Marketler A.S., a retail company of Yıldız Holding, as well as Bizim Toptan.
+Cengiz Solakoğlu is among the founders of the Educational Volunteers Foundation of Turkey (TEGV) and the 1907 Fenerbahçe Association.
 He was named a Leader of Civil Society by the Ekonomist magazine in 2003.